 This could be incredibly helpful for those who run a home-based business with significant demands.
-If you’re accustomed to crafting in small bursts throughout the day, the Maker 3 ensures that every minute counts.
+If you’re accustomed to crafting in small bursts throughout the day, the Maker 3 ensures every minute counts.

 With the Maker 3, Cricut introduced two new accessories: a larger portable cutter and a roll holder.